 We are proud to be the only registered U.K. installer of Voss farming Mustang wire: a premium German electrified fencing system designed with horses in mind.
 Installed using Scandinavian Pressure impregnated creosoted Octoposts, this forms a safe yet permanent equine fencing system.
 Joe Blackburn - Managing Director (Saw Doctors Forestry Ltd) Tel: 07808739508 or 01200 400 340 https://www.sawdoctorsforestry.co.uk

 All goods remain the property of the Company until paid for in full.
-A 30% deposit will be taken upon order via credit, debit card, cash or cheque with the balance to be paid by chip & Pin or cash to the installers on the day of delivery if paying by bank transfer BACS must be in the day prior to delivery (no personal cheques on balances.
+A 50% deposit will be taken upon order BACS/Card Outstanding balances needs to be paid the day prior to delivery by 12 noon (no personal cheques on balances.
 All Payments must be cleared before vehicles unloaded or items collected.
 If paid through Paypal, there fee will be added.
 If the customer requires to cancel the order this should be notified 14 working days prior to delivery, whereupon the deposit will be returned in full, provided work has not been started or disruption caused to the working schedule.
 In any event an administration fee will be added.

 If It is the customers responsibility to sort the base where the stables or shelters are being fitted, if stables are going on a concrete base, we would advise having one row of brick laid for the stables to sit on to keep any rain water out.
 We would recommend strapping the panels to brick work to avoid moving off the brickwork.
 Customers can do this themselves or we can do this at an optional cost per stable (Please call the office for a quote).
 We would send a brick plan out once order is placed.
 They can go onto road plainings and then rubber matting on top of the plainings.
 If you want a chat of the different options we can go through with you.

 All prices and specifications listed on this website effective from 1st April 2019